Other major reasons to serve this airport

 For more information about Fuerteventura and its region go to:

-- Passengers (commercial): 1m domestic passengers; 4m international passengers.
+- Passengers (commercial): 1.7 million domestic pax; 3.9 millions international pax.